-If your boss gave you a bonus would you be happy?
-Of course, unless you work on Wall Street.
-They get upset if their bonus is only $3.6 million.
-Most of this money is coming from fees, fees out of your pocket.
+If your boss gave you a bonus you’d be happy, right?
+Of course.
+Unless you work on Wall Street because they get upset if their bonus is only $3.6 million.
+And most of this money is coming from fees, fees out of your pocket.

 You’ve probably heard of investments like mutual funds, target date funds, or index funds.
 You might even own some of them.
-All of these funds have fees (also called the expense ratio), and if you’re smart you can save money on them.
+All of these funds have fees (also called the expense ratio), and if you’re smart you can save money by keeping them low.